cake-tech/cakelabs-fiat-api-docs/README.md

-# Cake Wallet Fiat API
+# Cake Wallet Pricing API

 The guides and resources for the Cake Labs Pricing API.

+## Contact sales

+Please email [partners@cakelabs.com](mailto:partners@cakelabs.com) to get in touch with us!
+[Click here](https://pricing-api-docs.cakelabs.com/) to learn more about our Pricing API.

+---

 ## Updating